← Back to blog

 Verdict: Enterprise Powerhouse

-• Cons: Feels like software from 2010; very heavy and slow compared to AI tools.
+• Cons: It feels exactly like 2010 software.
+Heavy, clunky, and slow compared to modern AI alternatives.

 5. Apple Dictation